Tenormin

 This medicine may raise or lower your blood sugar level, and it may cover up symptoms of very low blood sugar.
 If you have diabetes, report any blood sugar level changes to your doctor.

 Some medicines can affect how atenolol works.
-Tell your doctor if you are using amiodarone, clonidine, disopyramide, indomethacin, reserpine, verapamil, or diltiazem.
+Tell your doctor if you are using amiodarone, clonidine, digoxin, disopyramide, indomethacin, reserpine, verapamil, or diltiazem.

 It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.